-- 32. (1) The holder of an exploration licence shall- - (a) commence exploration not later than four months from the date of issue of such licence; - (b) demarcate and keep demarcated the exploration area in the prescribed manner; - (c) carry on exploration operations in accordance with the approved programme of exploration operations; - (d) notify the Commissioner of the discovery of any mineral other than that to which such licence relates within a period of thirty days of such discovery; - (e) unless the Commissioner otherwise stipulates, remove, within 60 days of the expiry of the exploration licence, any camps, temporary buildings or machinery erected or installed by him or her and repair or otherwise make good any damage to the surface of the land occasioned by such removal and other activities, to the satisfaction of the Commissioner; - (f) subject to the conditions of the exploration licence, expend on exploration not less than the amounts specified in the exploration licence to be expended; - (g) submit to the Commissioner at such intervals as may be prescribed such reports and such information verified in such manner as may be prescribed; - (h) employ and train citizens of Uganda in accordance with the agreed proposals, particulars of which have been appended to the licence; and - (i) keep and maintain in Uganda an address which shall be registered with the Commissioner, and to which all communications and notices shall be sent.
+- (d) notify the Commissioner of the discovery of any mineral other than that to which such licence relates within a period of thirty days of such discovery; - (e) unless the Commissioner otherwise stipulates, remove, within 60 days of the expiry of the exploration licence, any camps, temporary buildings or machinery erected or installed by him or her and repair or otherwise make good any damage to the surface of the land occasioned by such removal and other activities, to the satisfaction of the Commissioner; - (f) subject to the conditions of the exploration licence. expend on exploration not less than the amounts specified in the exploration programme to be expended; - (g) submit to the Commissioner at such intervals as may be prescribed such reports and such information verified in such manner as may be prescribed; - (h) employ and train citizens of Uganda in accordance with the agreed proposals, particulars of which have been appended to the licence; and - (i) keep and maintain in Uganda an address which shall be registered with the Commissioner, and to which all communications and notices shall be sent.

-(2) The holder of an exploration licence shall keep, at

-the address referred to in subsection (1) (i) of this section, full and accurate records to the satisfaction of the Commissioner, of his or her exploration operations which shall show-
+(2) The holder of an exploration licence shall keep, at the address referred to in subsection (1) (i) of this section, full and accurate records to the satisfaction of the Commissioner, of his or her exploration operations which shall show-